feeMdj/Bloc_4/README.md

 ## Goal

-Building a spam detector, that can automatically flag spams as they come based sollely on the sms' content:
+Building a spam detector, that can automatically flag spams as they come based sollely on the sms' content

 ## Files:
 You'll find these files in the repository: